leptos-rs/start-spin/README.md

 ## Release and Deployment

-To deploy your app to [Fermyon Cloud signup here][spin-signup].
+To deploy your app to [Fermyon Cloud signup here first][spin-signup].
+For more information on [Ferymon Cloud see here.][spin-cloud-info]

-Running
+After you have your Fermyon cloud account, running
 ```sh
 spin build
 ```